Please read carefully:

 VAT No. 358 7552 13

 Your privacy is important to us.
 We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act 1998 and Electronic Communications (EC Directive) Regulations 2003 (“data protection laws”).
 You confirm that you will only enter information about yourself and those in your party and that such information is true.

 For the purposes of the Data Protection Act 1998, we, Explore Worldwide Limited are a data controller.
-In order to process your booking, brochure and dossier requests, provide your tour and to help us provide you with a more personal service, we need to collect certain personal details from you.
+In order to process your booking, brochure and Tour Note requests, provide your tour and to help us provide you with a more personal service, we need to collect certain personal details from you.
 These details will include, where applicable, the names and contact details of party members, credit/ debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen tour arrangements and any dietary restrictions which may disclose your religious beliefs.
 If we need any other personal details, we will tell you before we obtain them from you.

 We need to pass on your personal details to the companies and organisations who need to know them so that your tour can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
 Such companies and organisations may be outside the European Union, Norway, Iceland or Liechtenstein if your tour is to take place or involves suppliers outside these countries.

 We would also like to store and use your personal details for future marketing and trip review purposes (for example, sending you a brochure or details of new features, trips or special offers which we think may be of interest to you, including by email).
 All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept by us but we will use only names and contact details for marketing purposes (unless you have indicated that you do not wish us to do so).

 We may also send you promotional information about selected third parties’ products and services that may be of interest to you.